durbachakraborty103/Task-Management-System/README.md

 · create_tasks_table.php (Migration) - Created database schema with title and completed fields · index.blade.php - Displays tasks list (frontend view)

+SATURDAY 06.09.25:-

-SATURDAY 06.09.25(10am-11am): I have read the introduction section of the Laravel documentation.
+*(10am-11am): I have read the introduction section of the Laravel documentation.
+*(2pm-3pm):
+Laravel Documentation Reading Report

+I have read the Laravel documentation in three areas of focus:

+1. Server Requirements – Read about the requirements to host a Laravel application, such as supported PHP versions, needed extensions, and supported server environments.

+2. Server Configuration – Understood configuring various servers like Nginx and FrankenPHP, and setting proper directory permissions to deploy securely and easily.

+3. Optimization – Discussed Laravel's optimization methods, including caching settings, events, routes, and views, that increase application performance and efficiency.

+The above understanding will help in enhancing Laravel deployment practices and optimizing applications for production.